 Perhaps surprisingly, the staircases form the highlight of the guided tours of the building.
 But then one of the artists who decorated those staircases with suitable frescoes was a young painter named Gustav Klimt.

 Finally, a couple of special annual events allow us to tour places normally closed off to the public.
-For example (both usually held in September):
+For example:

-- Open House Vienna: excellent for rarer architectural highlights, such as social housing or industrial premises.
+- Open House Vienna (usually September): excellent for rarer architectural highlights, such as social housing or industrial premises.

-- European Heritage Day: notable, for example, for several private palais buildings that open up for one day of the year.
+- European Heritage Day (also usually September): notable, for example, for several private palais buildings that open up for one day of the year.